Occupational Therapy, Entry-Level (ELOTD)

 Out-of-State Residents: 47%

-This course addresses the occupational development of children and adolescents, and the interrelationship between the child, occupation, and the environment on occupational performance and participation.
-Students learn theories and conceptual models of practice used in pediatric OT, and the evaluation and intervention process as practiced in a variety of settings (community, hospitals, schools, etc).
-Influence of the family, environment, and sociocultural factors on the developing child and the OT process is explored.
+This course addresses the occupational development of children and adolescents, and the interrelationship between the child, occupation, and environment on occupational performance and participation.
+Students explore childhood occupations, models and frames of reference, and evaluation and intervention in schools.

-This community-based fieldwork experience emphasizes higher level management and leadership skills, including program development, advocacy, and consultation.
-Students learn about community agencies, population and organizational needs, and apply their knowledge to conceptualize, plan, implement, and evaluate a unique program in a community-based agency.
+The community-based fieldwork emphasizes higher level management and leadership skills, including program development, advocacy, and consultation.
+Students learn about community agencies, population and organizational needs, and the role of occupational therapy practitioners in community-based settings.
+The program plan is implemented and evaluated by OT faculty and the community-based site.

 OTH 790: Doctoral Capstone Experience